ivnvxd/pyquest/markdown/03_control_flow_and_data_flows.md

     9

-### 4. Functions <a id="functions"></a>
+## 4. Functions <a id="functions"></a>

-Functions are a way to organize your code into reusable blocks of code.
+_Functions_ are a way to organize your code into reusable blocks of code.
 Functions allow you to break your code into smaller, more manageable pieces, and can be used to perform a specific task or calculation.
 Functions can take parameters as input, and can return a value as output.

+- Functions are defined using the `def` keyword, followed by the name of the function, a set of parentheses, and a colon.
+- The body of the function is indented, and contains the code that the function will execute when it is called.
+- Functions can take parameters as input, and can return a value as output.
+- Functions can be called by using the name of the function followed by a set of parentheses, and can be used to create complex programs by combining multiple functions together.

 ```python